 How Does Insulation Work?

-Insulation reduces the exchange of heat by trapping tiny pockets of air through a surface such as a wall, attic, duct or roof.
+Insulation reduces heat exchange by trapping tiny pockets of air through a surface such as a wall, attic, duct, or roof.

 In a well-insulated home, less warm air escapes from the house during the winter, and less cool air escapes during the summer.